 We all deserve to enjoy life and feel good about ourselves.
 Sometimes however life can be tough.
 Whether you’re feeling great and want to stay that way, you’re a bit fed up; or you’re struggling to manage your feelings, this site has links to information and tips ranging from how to boost your mood, to where to get help if you’re unable to cope.
 The site has been developed for people living in Warrington, so some of the services are for local people only.
 The words indicate which services are aimed at Warrington residents.
 Many of the links are for national sites however, so the information will be relevant wherever in England you live.
 So that it's easier for you to find what you're looking for, we've divided the site into different sections.Click the blue buttons above to find information that's right for you.
 If you need help right now, click the "I need urgent help" button above.
-Looking after our mental wellbeing Warrington’s Public Health Team has recently updated and expanded the "Looking after our mental wellbeing" section of this site.
-For links to tips and resources for building resilience to cope with the demands of life, click one of the blue age related buttons above and open the second dropdown heading "Looking after our mental wellbeing".
-This wellbeing section of the site now includes information on and links to: Cheshire and Merseyside’s mental wellbeing campaign, Make Time Social prescribing for mental wellbeing (including a timetable of local activities and groups) A range of mental wellbeing podcasts Free CBT self-help resources Information and podcasts on Mindfulness for mental wellbeing Reading for mental wellbeing Booklets and podcasts on how food can affect our mental wellbeing An important part of looking after your mental wellbeing, is to ask for mental health support if you need it.
-For a directory of organisations which can offer information, advice or support in relation to a wide range of mental health issues, click one of the blue age related buttons above and look under the dropdown heading "Information about local and national services and support".
+World Mental Health Day - 10 October 2017 Every year World Mental Health Day falls on 10 October.
+The theme of the campaign day changes, but the overarching aims of the day remain the same.
+The focus is to: raise awareness of mental health issues raise awareness of mental health support services highlight how people can improve or maintain their own mental wellbeing challenge stigma in relation to mental health problems The theme for this year's World Mental Health Day is “mental health in the workplace”.
+You can find out more about the campaign from the website of the World Federation for Mental Health.
+Free resourcesFor World Mental Health Day Warrington’s Public Health Team is offering toolkits of resources to local groups and organisations, to use within Warrington.
+The aim of the toolkits is to provide workplaces, groups and event organisers with a range of materials so they can engage people in discussions about mental health and challenge stigma in relation to mental health problems.
+To order a toolkit please complete and return the order form.
+You can download a Word version of the order form here.
+The toolkits will be allocated on a first come first serviced basis, to eligible orders.
+The toolkits are most likely to be allocated to applicants who have clearly thought through plans for using the materials; and who will use the toolkit to actively engage people in discussion.
+There are a limited number of toolkits, so if the demand is high we unfortunately may not be able to allocate a toolkit to everyone who orders one.
+Also it’s unlikely that we’ll allocate more than one toolkit per team.
+All eligible orders will be posted a toolkit, while stocks last If you have any questions about the process for ordering a World Mental Health Day toolkit then please contact Resource Centre staff on 01925 443193 or firstname.lastname@example.org.
+Getting help and supportFor a directory of organisations which can offer information, advice or support in relation to a wide range of mental health problems, click one of the blue age related buttons above and look under the dropdown heading "Information about local and national services and support".
 If you can't cope and need help right now, click the "I need urgent help" button above.